• kyrylo 6 months ago

 Just love the ruby syntax(along with python, which i am actively learning now with datacamp).
 Its cleaner, and i can probably do 90% of what i do in react there.
 Then for the rest throw solid js or svelte, or even just react for specific components.

-• dewey a day ago
+• dewey 6 months ago

 Can only encourage you, I'm mostly working with Go but all my side projects are with Rails which I've only started a few years ago.
 It's a lot of fun.